anmolgupta2221/CUIS_website/index.md

   tickets to many of our events including the Annual Ball, garden party, club nights and more.
 Our

   membership will also allow you to benefit from exclusive selected partners (coming soon).
-Whilst we are working hard to create a new member signup system, if you would like to become a member, please get in touch with us via Messenger using the link below or DM us on Instagram.</p>
+Whilst we are working hard to create a new member signup system, if you would like to become a member, please get in touch with us via Messenger by clicking "Become a Member" below or DM us on Instagram.</p>
 constitution: img/constitution.pdf
 ---
 \-